 For the especially adventurous among you, there is a network of buses.
 Navigating them is quite difficult though.
 Check out this info by Montenegro Tourism Board.

-Camping is the way to go for most locals and travellers from other countries in Eastern Europe.
-Nothing beats a lovely evening by the bonfire with local beer/wine and likeminded travellers and locals!
+Camping is the way to go for most locals and travelers from other countries in Eastern Europe.
+Nothing beats a lovely evening by the bonfire with local beer/wine and like-minded travelers and locals!

 Agencies and such

 I visited the mountains of Montenegro with a Czech travel agency specializing in outdoor trips: CK Mundo.
 The trip was not sponsored.
 I was very satisfied, though!
 In case renting a car and figuring out the best routes sounds like too much work to do, you can look for a relevant travel agency for yourself.